Complementary pathways for admission to third countries

 Documents and resources

-- UNHCR, Complementary Pathways for Admission to Third Countries – Key Considerations, April 2019 (also available in French)
+- UNHCR, Complementary Pathways for Admission to Third Countries – Key Considerations, April 2019 (also available in French and Russian)

 - New York Declaration for Refugees and Migrants of 19 September 2016 and its annexed Comprehensive Refugee Response Framework (CRRF)